asselp/SourceCodeDiff/README.md

 ![alt text](logics.png)

 ### Note
 The key idea of generating edit scripts in this project is handling TreeNodes as Strings and saving in maps (line number - key, nodes in line - value) and applying logics above.
-Logics being applied, change type is detected -> getting first node in a list as a type of entity which changed.
+Logics being applied, change type is detected -> getting first node in a list as a type of entity which is changed.

 # Authors
 - Assel